 Electrostatics; the nature of electricity; magnetism; Ohm's law; measurement of electrical quantities; sources of electrical energy; Lenz's law; inductance and capacity; alternating currents; electric waves and radio; theories and problems in sound and light.
-Three lecture and four laboratory hours.
-Fee, \$1.50.
+Four lecture and four laboratory hours.
+Fee. \$1.50.

 Physics 203.
-(Formerly Physics 23.)
 Problems in General Physics.
 Two hours.

-Prerequisites: Physics 201, 202, or equivalent.
+Prerequisite: Physics 131, 132, or equivalent.

-Problems selected from topics in Physics 201 and 202.
+Solution of approximately 400 problems selected from topics in an advanced general Physics text.
 Two recitation hours.

 Physics 300.
-(Formerly Physics 30.)
 Modern Physics.
 Three hours.

-Prerequisites: Physics 201, Physics 202 or equivalent, Mathematics 251 or registration in Mathematics 251.
+Prerequisite: Physics 201, Physics 202 or equivalent, Mathematics 251 or registration in Mathematics 251.